“Change happens not by chance. It is determined by individuals and organizations and networks that bind them together in common cause.”

 – How Change Happens

-Leslie Crutchfield is an author, Executive Director of the Global Social Enterprise Initiative at Georgetown University’s McDonough School of Business, and a leading authority on social change.
+Leslie Crutchfield is an author, Executive Director of Business for Impact at Georgetown University’s McDonough School of Business, and a leading authority on social change.

 Leslie’s first book, Forces for Good: The Six Practices of High-Impact Nonprofits with Heather McLeod Grant was recognized by The Economist on its Best Books of the Year list.
 She then coauthored Do More Than Give: The Six Practices of Donors Who Change the World with John Kania and Mark Kramer of FSG, Social Impact Consultants where she serves as Senior Advisor.
 Her third book is How Change Happens (forthcoming/Wiley April 16, 2018).